 An expanded worldview is required for understanding and valuing new technologies.
 When your worldview and your understanding of the processes of life changes, so will your farming techniques.

-In our worldwide research we have gradually developed a coherent worldview of farming that connects the three families P + E + I (that means Particle, Energy and Information).
+In our worldwide research we have gradually developed a coherent worldview of farming that connects the three families M + E + I (that means Mass, Energy and Information).
 In fact, each family is based on a specific way of looking at the world and at nature.

 The widely existing conventional family is built on a chemical worldview of the physiology of life and has led farming towards chemical techniques to control the processes in soil, plant and animal.
 In this P-worldview we perceive matter as particles and we apply matter as fertilizer and pesticides.
 This is also the view behind most biological or organic techniques that (re)emerged with the environmental crisis.